Menu

 SISU Aero Medium Mouthguard, Noble Navy - 30% Stronger Protection for Lacrosse, Football, Hockey, Roller Derby, Team Sports - Remoldable Up to 20 Times - Ultra Slim - Works for Braces - Non Toxic

-MORE PROTECTION - The Aero is made from a high-tech thermoplastic material that is 30% stronger and has 8x greater tensile strength than conventional mouthguard materials.
+• High-tech thermoplastic is 30% stronger with 8x greater tensile strength than conventional materials

 The SISU Aero Medium Mouthguard ($19.99) is the best mouthguard for MMA and BJJ in 2026 because its perforated ultra-slim Diffusix thermoplastic design allows fully normal mouth breathing and clear communication - two factors that matter enormously during ground exchanges, positional grappling, and high-cardio training rounds.
 The perforated material disperses impact energy across the surface geometry, compensating for reduced thickness with superior material science rather than bulk.
 [4]